Decision Making Policy

 Timeline

-Authors can expect a pre-review decision from ESTS editors within two weeks of submission.
-If a manuscript successfully passes the pre-review stage, authors can expect a first editorial decision within four months of submission, but this may vary depending on reviewer availability and other such considerations.
+Authors can expect a pre-review decision from ESTS editors within one month of submission.
+If a manuscript successfully passes the pre-review stage, authors can expect a first editorial decision within five months of submission, but this may vary depending on reviewer availability and other such considerations.

 Most manuscripts that are eventually published in ESTS typically undergo two or more rounds of revision.
 Authors should take note of this when submitting their manuscripts for consideration at ESTS, we will not respond to requests for accelerated publication timelines.